 MIDDLE: In the middle you will find four expanded file folders.
-These expandable file folders are a little expensive, BUT SO WORTH IT!
-They are also quite durable.
+These expandable file folders are quite durable.
 You can find them on Amazon HERE.
 I try to break my class up into four reading groups (or more… it depends on my class).
 In each file you will find 5 or more copies of the same book and a reading comprehension worksheet for each student in that group.
 Everyday after school, I change everything out (the books and comprehension worksheets) and then I am ready to go for the next day!
 EASY!

 BACK: In the back you will find my Reading Comprehension binder and I USE THIS BINDER EVERYDAY!
 All the worksheets are generic, so they will work for any book and any reading level.
 At the beginning of the week, I run off the graphic organizers I need, depending on what comprehension strategy we are working on, and then I’m ready to go!
 You can find this Reading Comprehension Bundle in my TpT shop HERE.

 Here is a sneak peek of the worksheets you’ll find in this bundle.
 The worksheets are generic, so they work with SO MANY books and any reading level.